MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 - worst case: 18ms

 step 2
-- wait fro sector 0 to spin
+- wait for sector 0 to spin
 - to the read/write head 4.16666ms (half of one 8.3333ms revolution)

 step 3: